Cipher-Coder/dark-cipher/README.md

 - Small thin line added at the top to separate the editor
 - Line numbers - Blue / Active Line numbers - Orange

-I have also added some different italics for JavaScript and TypeScript
+I have also added some different italics for:

+* JavaScript
+* TypeScript
+* Go
+* Ruby

 ### For more information